LChristos/Housing-Rentals/Readme.md

-# DS Estate Web Application for Rental houses
+# Web Application for Rental houses

 This project is a project with the goal to develop a web application for short-term property rentals .
 ## Overview